fedeghe/interval/README.md

 # interval

-A really simple function to provide a better timing function to replace the `setInterval`
+A really simple function to provide a better timing to replace the `setInterval`

 ```
 var clear = interval(function () {